guyleonard/genomics_adventure/chapter_5/task_5.md

 # Create a Hybrid Assembly
-Now will execute the same command, but this time include the longer PacBio reads to see the effect it has on our assembly.
+Now we will execute the same command, but this time include the longer PacBio reads to see the effect it has on our assembly.

 Return to the pseudomonas directory:
 ```bash